-The Community Commons working group is intended to provide a forum for research and discussion of community-based and applied research methods, designed to engage communities and catalyze social change for the creation and preservation of commons.
+The Applied Community Commons working group is intended to provide a forum for research and discussion of community-based and applied research methods, designed to engage communities and catalyze social change for the creation and preservation of commons.
 We invite academics, practitioners, commons enthusiasts, and local community members to come together to discuss both implications and applications of the cutting-edge scholarship developed by the Ostrom Workshop and by commons scholars around the world.
 By inviting a diverse audience to explore a diversity of commons concepts, we seek to cultivate synergies in the interface between commons research and commons practice, bringing citizen science to policy science and Workshop wisdom to commons sense.
-To these ends, we sponsor the Friday afternoon COMMUNITY COMMONS COLLOQUIA and work to build relationships with other commons-oriented campus and community groups.
+To these ends, we will be hosting regular Friday meetings—from 11:30 a.m.–1:00 p.m. in the Ostrom Room—which will include guest speakers, panels, round-table discussions, and research workshopping.
+We will also host events on campus and in town, including Community Commons Potlucks.
+For more information, please visit our website http://communitycommonsproject.tumblr.com/ or email us at email@example.com

 The Electric Energy Working Group is dedicated to understanding the governance systems at play within the US electric grid system.
 Recent attempts at electricity deregulation, and re-regulation, as well as various collective action and ecological dilemmas at a number of levels—the end consumer, the distribution network, the transmission lines, and the energy generators—make the electric grid a highly complex socio-technological construct.
 Limited understanding of the grid further separates the potential for public engagement on issues related to aging infrastructure, energy rates, and environmental externalities.